snowman-repos/book/project_managers/README.md

 As with schedules, keeping the project owner regularly updated on the budget will reassure them.
 If it's looking like the budget may be overrun, then they will be able to react early or extend the budget, having been kept informed along the way as to how this happened.

+It's not just about providing the latest information either.
+The report should also include a list of high-level action items, a general weekly to-do list for both your team and the project owner's team, which supports project momentum and accountability.
+If someone fails to complete a stated task one week, then you can highlight here how it has affected the timeline.

 The status report doesn't really have to take much time to compile.
 Once you have a template from the first one, all you need to do is quickly update the information each week.
 You should already have the latest schedule and budget figures to hand anyway.
+It's a constant challenge for a web project manager, juggling so many things, to stick to these formal processes.
+Project status reports may be deemed unimportant and may be one of the first things cast aside once Friday afternoon rolls around.
+However it does force good project management practice and it needs to become habitual It just takes discipline..